ayauho/EscrowTest/README.md

 1. Transfers the tokens to the receiver address that was specified when the escrow was created with the `depositFor` function call
 2. `release` can only be called by the releaser account that was specified when the escrow was created with the `depositFor` function call
 3. Write tests for each of thes conditions.

-### `refund()` [don't write this yet]

-Don't write any refund functionality.
-If the initial task is followed by pair programming we will work on this while pair programming.